OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/tutorials/quickstart.md

 1. **Docker** - Ensure that your system has docker engine installed and running.
 For installation, please refer to [docker engine installation instruction](https://docs.docker.com/engine/install/).
    * The recommended way is to install docker desktop for your system.
 If using WSL with Windows, Enable docker for you WSL distro.
 Please refer to [docker desktop installation](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop) for more details.
 2. **Docker Compose** - Ensure docker compose is enabled along with docker engine.
 Please refer to [docker compose installation instruction](https://docs.docker.com/compose/install/).
-3. **Loophole** - Loophole is required to expose your local system to the services on the web by tunneling the external calls to your local system.
-Please refer to the [Loophole Quickstart Guide](https://loophole.cloud/download/) for installation.
+3. **Tunnel** - Tunneling exposes your local system to the services on the web by tunneling the external calls to your local system.
+Either of these two popular services can be used:
-   * **Ngrok** can be used alternatively which allows you to create secure tunnels to your localhost, exposing your local web server to the public internet.
-You can download and set up ngrok by following the [ngrok quickstart guide](https://ngrok.com/docs#getting-started).
+   - **Loophole** - Please refer to the [Loophole Quickstart Guide](https://loophole.cloud/download/) for installation.
+   - **Ngrok** - Please refer to the [Ngrok Quickstart Guide](https://ngrok.com/docs#getting-started) for installation.
 4. **Translation and Speech API** - JBManager uses speech processing API to handle audio and translation API to handle user input in various languages.
 Please refer to Translation and Speech API [setup guide](../references/speech-and-translation.md) for more details.
 5. **Whatsapp Interface** - This quickstart will focus on setup your own through whatsapp as channel.
 Please refer to [channel setup guide](../references/whatsapp.md) for more details.